From AoI to QVAoI: Query-Based Semantics-Aware Scheduling for Energy-Harvesting IoT Systems: System Model

 \subsection{System Setup}

-We consider a status update system, as depicted in Fig. \ref{SimpleSystemModel_Fig}, where an Energy Harvesting (EH) IoT device samples and transmits update packets to a destination node.
+We consider the status update system shown in Fig. \ref{SimpleSystemModel_Fig}, in which an EH IoT device samples and transmits update packets to a destination node.
 The IoT device can be a sensor or a measurement device, and the packets are sampled from an information source, typically a physical process.
-The destination node can either initiate a request or act as a request aggregator for a destination network, sending queries to the IoT device to obtain new updates and then delivering these updates back to the destination network.
+The destination node can either initiate a request or act as a request aggregator for a destination network, sending queries to the IoT device to obtain new updates.

-Our objective is to derive an information handling or an \emph{update policy} that optimizes the semantic metrics within this system while adhering to the energy constraints imposed on the EH device.
-This update policy determines the scheduling of optimal times for transmitting new updates, which results in the best performance in terms of semantic metrics.
-The system operates in discrete time slots, allowing the device to decide whether to transmit an update or remain idle during each slot.
-We assume that each time slot lasts long enough for the sampling and transmission of a new update from the device to the receiver.
-The EH device is equipped with a rechargeable battery of $B$ units, collecting energy from ambient sources according to a Bernoulli distribution with probability $\beta$ in each time slot.
-When the battery is empty, the device cannot send updates; otherwise, it must decide on the scheduling of transmissions.
+Our objective is to derive an \emph{update policy} that optimizes the semantic metrics within this system while adhering to the energy constraints imposed on the EH device.
+This update policy determines the scheduling of optimal times for transmitting new updates, which results in the best performance in terms of metrics.
+The system operates in discrete time slots, allowing the device to decide whether to transmit an update or remain idle in each slot.
+We assume that each time slot is long enough to support the sampling and transmission of a new update from the device to the receiver.
+The EH device is equipped with a rechargeable battery of $b_{\text{max}}$ units, which collects energy from ambient sources according to a Bernoulli distribution with probability $\beta$ per time slot.
+When the battery is empty, the device cannot send updates; otherwise, it must decide when to schedule transmissions.
 We assume a normalized battery unit so that each transmission consumes one energy unit from the battery.
-In this system, each update packet from the information source is labeled by a timestamp and a version number, with new versions generated with probability $p_t$ in each time slot.
+In this system, each update packet from the information source is labeled with a timestamp and a version number, and new versions are generated with probability $p_t$ in each time slot.